Predicting Phenotypes from Brain Connection Structure: Introduction

 \subsection{Inference goals}

 This paper proposes a nonparametric Bayes method capable of analyzing categorical responses as well as quantitative responses such as continuous measurements and counts.
-For individual $i=1,\ldots,n$, the binary values $\{a_{ij_1j_2}: j_1>j_2 \text{ and } j_1, j_2=1,\ldots,V\}$ representing the pairwise connectivity of the brain regions, are vectorized as covariates $x_{i1},\ldots,x_{ip}$, where $p=V (V -1)/2$.
+For individual $i=1,\ldots,n$, the binary values $\{a_{ij_1j_2}: j_1>j_2 \text{ and } j_1, j_2=1,\ldots,V\}$ representing the pairwise connectivity of the brain regions are vectorized as covariates $x_{i1},\ldots,x_{ip}$, where $p=V (V -1)/2$.
 This equivalent representation of the $n$ adjacency matrices gives an $n$ by $p$ matrix $\boldsymbol{X}$ consisting of $n$-variate column vectors denoted by $\boldsymbol{x}_j=(x_{1j},\ldots,x_{nj})'$, $j=1,\ldots,p$.

 From this perspective, the goals of the analysis can be restated as follows: {\it{(i) Cluster detection:}} We wish to identify latent clusters of covariates having similar patterns for the subjects.
-As suggested by \cite{Bressler_Menon_2010}, these clusters may represent unknown cognitive processes consisting of brain region pairs operating as interconnected circuits; {\it{(ii) Identification of sparse regression models:}} From the $p$ brain region pairs, we wish to detect a reliable and parsimonious regression model for the responses; {\it{(iii) Response prediction:}} Using the inferred regression model, we wish to predict the responses of some additional subjects for whom only connectome information is available.
+As suggested by \cite{Bressler_Menon_2010}, these clusters may represent unknown cognitive processes consisting of brain region pairs operating as interconnected circuits; {\it{(ii) Identification of sparse regression models:}} From the $p$ brain region pairs, we wish to detect a reliable and parsimonious regression model for the responses; {\it{(iii) Response prediction:}} Using the inferred regression model, we wish to predict the responses of additional subjects for whom only connectome information is available.
 Because we are interested in the relationship between the covariates and responses, as a pre-processing step, we discard any constant covariates (i.e., vectors of all $n$ zeros or all $n$ ones).
-In the MRN-114 dataset, this leaves us with $p=1,374$ covariate vectors.
+In the MRN-114 dataset, this gives $p=1,374$ covariate vectors.

-\paragraph{Some existing Bayesian approaches.} Outside the realm of connectome applications, there are a multitude of general Bayesian strategies for achieving one or more of the four inferential goals.
-Since a majority of these techniques were not specifically designed for small $n$, large $p$ problems, methods are being continually developed to meet the analytical and computational challenges posed by newer applications and larger datasets.
+\paragraph{Some existing Bayesian approaches.} Outside the realm of connectome applications, there are general Bayesian strategies for achieving one or more of the analytical goals.
+However, since most of these techniques were not specifically designed for small $n$, large $p$ problems, methods are being continually developed to meet the statistical and computational challenges posed by newer applications and larger datasets.